joelapatatechaude/trbl-workshop/README.md

 # Development
 There is a devfile, so use OpenShift DevSpaces!

-# Testing this content locally
+# Testing this content locally (if you don't use Dev Spaces)
 ```
 npm install
 npm run-script start